 Here’s how you can make Roles work for support teams.

-- Admin: The Head of Support can create shared inboxes like support@ or help@.
+- Admin: The Head of Support can create shared inboxes like [email protected] or [email protected]

 - Shared Mailbox Admin: The team lead decides the SLA for every shared inbox.

 - Supervisors: The shift manager has access to analytics to identify areas that need work.